 List Your Top Five Qualifications

 You have to do more than pass the bar exam to become a great public defender.
 You have to spend years of rigorous study to acquire the needed skillsets.
-But don’t rush to list up all your experience within the cover letter.
+But don’t rush to list up all your attorney experience within the cover letter.
 Curate just the most relevant bits.

 Career Consultant, CPCC, CPRW